 What Is Industrial Insurance?

 Industrial insurance is considered the same as workers compensation in some areas.
-However, for many companies in a wide range of industries, industrial insurance is a broad set of coverage that protects both commercial operations and employees.
+However, for many companies, industrial insurance is a broad set of coverage that protects both commercial operations and employees.
 For that reason, industrial insurance falls into two categories:

-- Commercial insurance: Provides the complete commercial coverage industrial corporations require in industries such as oil and gas, paper manufacturing, auto manufacturing and fabricated metals.
-These corporations deal with risks specific to their industries and need customized business insurance plans to cover those risks, such as flammable or toxic substances, and the risks involved in using heavy duty machinery, equipment and large commercial trucks.
+- Commercial insurance: Provides the complete commercial coverage industrial corporations need.
+These corporations deal with risks specific to their industries and need customized business insurance plans to cover risks like flammable or toxic substances, and the risks involved in using heavy duty machinery, equipment, and large commercial trucks.

 Workers Compensation Protects Both Sides

-Workers compensation, formerly known as "workman's comp," has several important features, and is designed to protect both your workers and you, the employer.
+Workers compensation has several important features, and is designed to protect both your workers and you, the employer.

 - Workers comp also pays a portion of your employee's wages during recovery, or long-term if the worker is unable to return to work.

-- In exchange for these medical benefits, the employee has a limited right to sue you, the employer.
+- In exchange for these benefits, the employee is prohibited from suing the employer for their injuries.

 - The legal requirements and exclusions vary widely from state to state.
-Some states require you to have workers comp if you are in business, even if you have no employees.
+Some states require you to have workers comp if you’re in business, even if you don’t have any employees.
 Some require any business with more than a certain number of full-time employees (usually three or four) to have workers comp in place.

-It is important to find a knowledgeable local insurance agent who is informed about your state's laws and requirements.
-Regardless of your state's requirements, you may want to evaluate workers comp for your company to protect your business in the event that an employee is injured or becomes ill on the job.
+It’s important to find a knowledgeable local independent insurance agent who knows all about your state's laws and requirements.
+But regardless of your state's requirements, you may want to evaluate your company’s workers comp plan to protect your business from employee on-the-job injuries.

 Some states allow you to self-insure if you have the financial capability to do so and have an active accident prevention program.
-Typically, your state's Department of Labor and Industries oversees the self-insurance program.
+Your state’s Department of Insurance, or another agency may oversee your self-insurance program.